Antonio-IF/Project3CreditModels/README.md

 This project is currently in development.
 Future updates will include enhancements in model accuracy and user interface improvements for easier deployment in commercial applications.

 ## Contact
-For more information, contact Antonio-IF at the following email: antonio@ifexample.com
+For more information, contact:

+- Antonio-IF at the following email: if728370@iteso.mx
+- anasofiabrizuela at the following email: ana.brizuela@iteso.mx
+- diegotita4 at the following email: if728356@iteso.mx
+- luisrc44 at the following email: luis.robles@iteso.mx
+- Oscar148 at the following email: oscar.alvarado@iteso.mx